Established in 1743 St Nicholas Market is the oldest and best loved market in Bristol.

 Street Food Market – Every Tuesday & Friday, Wine Street.
 11am – 2.30pm

 Bristol Indies Market - Every Friday & Saturday, Corn Street.
 10am - 5pm

 Bristol Farmers' and Producers' Market

 Every Wednesday Corn Street and Wine Street come alive with the hustle and bustle of traders selling the freshest produce available in the city.
 Farmers who have produced, grown or reared their produce within a 40 mile radius of the city attend the market selling a mouth watering selection of local goods, including freshly made apple juice, organic chicken, cheese, bread and much more.
 Come along to see for yourself, meet the traders and taste the 'Best of the West' at this award winning market.

-This market is named after the unique brass pillars that are located on Corn Street which used to be used for the Exchange of money between traders and their customers, hence the phrase 'Paying on the Nail'.
+This market used to be named The Bristol Nails Market.
+Named after the unique brass pillars that are located on Corn Street which used to be used for the Exchange of money between traders and their customers, hence the phrase 'Paying on the Nail'.
 The first of the 'Nails' appears to be somewhat older than the rest, and probably dates from late in the reign of Elizabeth I or early in the reign of James I. The other Nails are inscribed with the years 1630, 1625 and 1631 and are a real example of Bristol's trading history.

 Many years later the sacks of corn and wheat have changed to hand crafted jewellery, pottery, photography, clothing and art work, many of which have been made by the traders themselves.
 Come along and visit The Nails Market, and really discover the difference.

 Every Friday and Saturday 10am - 5pm on Corn Street.

 * All year round - Monday to Saturday 9.30am - 5pm.